qiang-yang-ecology/Yang.et.al.The.predictability.of.ecological.stability.in.a.noisy.world/README.md

-This is the repository containing the R codes and data for Yang et al. The predictability of ecological stability in a noisy world.
-Nature in Ecology & Evolution.
+This is the repository containing the R codes and data for the following paper.
+{Yang et al. 2019.
+The predictability of ecological stability in a noisy world.
+Nature in Ecology & Evolution.}

 For potential code questions please contact Qiang Yang by qiang.yang@uni-konstanz.de

-Files in this foler include:
+Files in this repository include:

 1) R.codes.for.Yang.et.al.2019.NEE.html: R codes for reproducing the result and figure of the paper.